Candace Cameron Bure Collection

 But also, let us not forget that our ultimate example of selflessness is given to us by Christ.
 Galatians 5:1 CSB says, “For freedom, Christ set us free.”
 Christ died to give us freedom, and because of this, we can celebrate by praising God for His love, shown when He hung on the cross, gave up His freedom and died so that we might live.
 John 3:16 CSB reminds us that “For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.”

 It seems that every time we turn on the news we hear about war and crisis in countries around the world.
 But we don’t have to live in fear.
-When our faith is centered in Christ we can have a sense of peace that only comes from knowing that our times are in His hands.
+When our faith is centered in Christ, we can have a sense of peace that only comes from knowing that our times are in His hands.
 When our security comes from a faith in God’s perfect plan for our lives, we can experience peace as we think about the future.
-God is forever faithful, so we can find our strength in Him.
+God is forever faithful so that we can find our strength in Him.
 As Jesus said in John 16:33 CSB, “I have told you these things so that in me you may have peace.
 You will have suffering in this world.
 Be courageous!
 I have conquered the world.”

 Subscribe to more articles, other great content and inspiration.